 I'm not going to tackle this until the work on DED Reader 2.0 has been completed because the proposed inheritance and derivation features will make addressing this problem much easier (if we allow games to derive new materials dynamically at runtime; this issue can be resolved by cloning whatever material name is used as the background, disabling the animation in the clone and draw using that material instead).

-#7 Updated by skyjake over 6 years ago
+#7 Updated by skyjake about 10 years ago

 As materials are animated automatically, without the game knowing about it there is no way for the game to specify that there should be no animation.

 With regard to #1507, this sounds like a feature needed for the materials system (flag to pause animation if game time is paused or InFine time is paused).

 #8 Updated by danij about 10 years ago

 My long term plan for the material system is to allow new materials to be defined on the fly and not just during startup.
 Rather than provide a mechanism for material behavior to alter based on some external logic (in this case, pausing the animation until the game logic says so), my plan was to instead to implement the pause by dynamically deriving a new material variant with no animation.

 This should achieve the same end result while keeping the architecture clean.